andrewmkato/CSE20_Tutoring/README.md

 # Tutoring
-Resources used for tutoring sessions for CSE 20: Programming with Python.
+Resources used for my sessions as a tutor for CSE 20: Programming with Python.

 Key foundational concepts in computer science are covered using Python in the course.
 - Data structures: Dictionaries, lists/vectors, tuples/arrays.